Welcome to Wrexham: Five things we learned

 If you've ever wondered, 'why did they decide to buy a football team?
 How did they pick Wrexham?', then you will certainly be satisfied.
 The answer, quite simply, is Humphrey Ker.

-A writer on McElhenney's show, Mythic Quest, Ker's enthusiasm for football "I would always be watching it in the writers' room," piqued the interest of McElhenney who became more and more interested the more he learned.
+A writer on McElhenney's show, Mythic Quest, Ker's enthusiasm for football - "I would always be watching it in the writers' room" - piqued the interest of McElhenney who became more and more interested the more he learned.

 "The idea of promotion and demotion, that was incredible to me," McElhenney says.